flutter/flutter/CONTRIBUTING.md

  * Fork `https://github.com/flutter/engine` into your own GitHub account.
  * [Download depot_tools](http://www.chromium.org/developers/how-tos/install-depot-tools)
    and make sure it is in your path.
+We use the 'gclient' tool from depot_tools.
  * If you haven't configured your machine with an SSH key that's shared by github then follow the directions here: https://help.github.com/articles/generating-ssh-keys/.
  * Create an empty directory for your copy of the repository.
 Call it what you like.
 For